garrandall/popular-music-data/tracks/sunday-morning-earth-wind-fire.md

 You were made to love

-Ooh, Sunday morning (I'll see you Sunday morning)
+Oh Sunday morning (I'll see you Sunday morning)
-Ooh, Sunday morning
+Oh Sunday morning
 It's like the best of everything falling on you

 Your eyes